RomanStadlhuber/gpr_loc/gpr_misc/README.md

 #### Loading a Sparse Regression Model

 As of now, a sparse model cannot be detected automatically.
-Therefore, when loading and evaluating a sparse regression model, specify the `--load_sparse` flag in the above command.
+Therefore, when loading and evaluating a sparse regression model, specify the `--sparsity=<NUM_INDUCING>` flag in the above command, where `<NUM_INDUCING>` is the exact number of inducing inputs that were used when training the sparse GP .

 Below is an example on how to load a sparse model using `helper_types.GPModel`: